cognitedata/cognite-sdk-python/docs/source/cognite.rst

     >>> my_datapoints.plot()

 ..
 NOTE::
-    To use the :code:`.plot()` functionality you need to install :code:`matplotlib`
+    To use the :code:`.plot()` functionality you need to install :code:`matplotlib`.

 Create an asset hierarchy
 ---------------------------
-You can create a root asset (has no parent) by not specifying a parent ID when you post an asset to the API.
+To create a root asset (an asset without a parent), omit the parent ID when you post the asset to the API.
-To make the asset a child of an existing asset, you must specify a parent ID.
+To make an asset a child of an existing asset, you must specify a parent ID.

 .. code::